General Betting Guides

 Fractional Odds Formula

-Since odds in any format are just a way of displaying the same chance, the same implied probability is calculated.
+Since odds in any format are simply different expressions of the same price, the implied probability will always be consistent across formats.

 Comparing Implied Probability to Actual Probability